Aaron Rodgers Hints His Family Drama Is Over In Interview About Packers Coaching Change

 — Us Weekly (@usweekly) November 28, 2018

 Rumors of a Rodgers family feud first surfaced when Jordan was a contestant on JoJo Fletcher’s season of The Bachelorette in 2016.
-When speaking about his family, Jordan told his future fiancée, “Me and Aaron don’t really have that much of a relationship.
+When speaking about his family, Jordan told his future fiancee, “Me and Aaron don’t really have that much of a relationship.
 It’s just kind of the way he’s chosen to do life.”

 In a 2017 interview with the New York Times, patriarch Ed Rodgers commented on how the family’s personal business became tabloid fodder after Jordan’s appearance on the ABC reality show.